EricLBuehler/mistral.rs/docs/ISQ.md

 ## Accuracy

-Accuracy of ISQ can be measured by the performance degredation versus the unquantized model.
+Accuracy of ISQ can be measured by the performance degradation versus the unquantized model.

 This is commonly measured with perplexity.
 Please see the [perplexity](../mistralrs/examples/perplexity/README.md) example.